cybertrol-engineering/CE.PalletWorks.Documentation/docs/index.md

 ## Welcome

 Welcome to the PalletWorks User Guide.
+This user guide is intended for end users and operators using PalletWorks in a manufacturing environment.

 ## About PalletWorks